 Getting lists down on paper or in the notes app on my phone helps to free up head space.

 There’s no single holiday packing list that I use for our different trips.
 What we need for a caravan break is very different to a cruise.
-So here’s a round up of all the different lists I use to make sure we don’t forget anything!
+So below is a round up of all the different lists I use to make sure we don’t forget anything!

 You might also like to check out my top packing tips for families.